The Folkestone School for Girls Academy Trust is known as “the school” in this policy.

 - Behaviour and Safety.

 Where a training need is identified beyond this we will find a provider who is able to deliver it.
 Training providers we can approach include: Educational Psychologist, Speech and language therapist, Specialists Teaching and Learning Service etc. The cost of training is covered by the notional SEN funding.
-We currently have a Service Level Agreement in place with Kent Educational Psychology (9 days).
+We currently have a Service Level Agreement in place with CHATTS to provide fourteen hours of counselling per week.